bobbingwide/bobbingwide/README.md

 -->
 - I'm planning on retiring when I reach State Pension Age.
 - I'm working on reducing unnecessary tasks.
-- I'm in the process of closing down WP-a2z
+- I'm in the process of closing down WP-a2z - the domain names have already expired!

 I'm still working on a number of WordPress related projects